mesosphere/mesos-plugin/README.md

 ### DC/OS Authentication ###

 The plugin can authenticate with a [DC/OS](https://docs.d2iq.com/mesosphere/dcos/1.13/security/ent/service-auth/) enterprise cluster.
-Simply check `Authorization` and enter the service user name, the DC/OS root URL and paste the servive user secret.
+Simply run the environment variables `DCOS_SERVICE_ACCOUNT` containing the service account name and `DCOS_SERVICE_ACCOUNT_PRIVATE_KEY` containing the private key for the service account.
+See [On DC/OS Enterprise](#on-dcos-enterprise) for details.

 ### Configuring Jenkins Jobs ###